 This is probably the most commonly used alarm system battery of all time.
-It's small enough to fit in any standard-size alarm panel, and provides enough power to run most basic systems for a few to several hours.
+It's small enough to fit in any standard-size alarm panel, and provides enough power to run most basic systems for a few to several hours during an outage.

 Battery terminals come in two widths: F1 terminals are 3/16" wide, while F2 terminals are 1/4" wide.
 Most alarm panels use the narrower F1 terminals.
 As long as the battery you buy is listed for alarm use, it will have the correct width terminals.

 If you happen to buy a battery with the F2 terminals, all is not lost.
 Just get a set of F2 to F1 Terminal Adapters.
 These convert the too-wide F2 tabs down to the correct F1 size used in most alarm panels.